Andean Music, the Music of the Incas

 The oldest antaras have been found in burial graves in archeological sites in Nazca.
 It consists of one row of pipes arranged by size and forming a triangle.
 The cylindrical shape pipes were made of clay and were held together with threats of cotton or wool.
 Today antaras are made of bamboo.

-The rondador is similar to the antara, it is made of one row of pentagonically arranged pipes.
+The rondador is similar to the antara, but it is made of one row of pentagonically arranged pipes.
 It is believed that this instrument originated in the northern territories of the Inca Empire comprising northern Peru and Ecuador.

 The quena is the oldest known wind musical instrument in the continent.
 There were made out of clay, stone or bone.
 Today quenas are made of wood or bamboo.
 The quena is a flute open on both ends with six finger holes in the front and one in the back.
 It has a wide range of sounds which evoke different emotions.